UKCloud/documentation/articles/openstack/ostack-sco.md

 Due to a current constraint within the OpenStack project, a maximum total of 25 block storage volumes (Tier 1 or Tier 2) can be attached to each OpenStack instance.

-## Platform operation request lLimits
+## Platform operation request limits

 Although designed to be a large-scale cloud platform, we strongly advise that when performing operations/requests against UKCloud for OpenStack you perform these actions in batches of no more than 30 (for example, only creating batches of up to 30 new instances in a single request).
 Additional requests can then be made to the platform for subsequent batches.